stromtutorial/stromtutorial.github.io/steps/step-19/06-modifying-node-tree-manip-class.md

 ~~~~~~
 {:.cpp}

-## Simplifying the refreshPreorder function
+## Modifying the randomInternalEdge function

-The changes to the `refreshPreorder` function highlighed below are not necessary, but serve to simply this function and others by making use of a new function `findNextPreorder`.
-In the next major version of the tutorial, these changes will be moved earlier in the tutorial when `refreshPreorder` is first introduced.
+Add a special case to this function to handle the star tree situation in which there are no internal edges in the tree:
 ~~~~~~
-{{ "steps/step-19/src/tree_manip.hpp" | polcodesnippet:"begin_refreshPreorder-end_refreshPreorder","e-f" }}
+{{ "steps/step-19/src/tree_manip.hpp" | polcodesnippet:"begin_randomInternalEdge-end_randomInternalEdge","za-zb" }}
 ~~~~~~
 {:.cpp}